 - zucchini, sliced into bite size pieces

 - To make the batter, beat egg and water together in a bowl.
-Add in flour, and stir briefly being careful not to overheat -it should still be lumpy.
+Add in flour, and stir briefly being careful not to over work -it should still be lumpy.

 - Place the cornstarch in another separate small bowl.